King Li of Zhou

-King Li of Zhou (died in 828 BC) (周厲王 (Zhōu Lì Wáng)), personal name Ji Hu, was the tenth king of the Chinese Zhou Dynasty.
+King Li of Zhou (died in 828 BC) (周厲王 (Zhōu Lì Wáng)), also known as King Fen of Zhou (周汾王), personal name Ji Hu, was a king of the Zhou dynasty of China.
 Estimated dates of his reign are 877–841 BC or 857–842 BC (Cambridge History of Ancient China).

-King Li was a corrupt and decadent king.
+Sima Qian's Records of the Grand Historian depict King Li as a corrupt and decadent king.
 To pay for his pleasures and vices, King Li raised taxes and caused misery among his subjects.
 It is said that he barred the commoners from profiting from the communal forests and lakes.
 He enstated a new law which allowed him to punish anyone, by death, who dared to speak against him.
 King Li's bad rule soon forced many peasants and soldiers into revolt, and Li was sent into exile at a place called Zhi near Linfen (842 BC).
 His son was taken by one of his ministers and hidden.

 When Li died in exile in 828 BC, power was passed to his son.

+Shen Dao fragments

+The Shen Dao fragments also depict King Li as a decadent and corrupt king.
+The fragments say: